NguyenPhuDuc307/seed-the-database/README.md

 ## Add the seed initializer

-Update `Program.cs` with the following code:
+Add a seed initializer, let's add the following initialization code in `Program.cs`:

 ```c#
 using (var scope = app.Services.CreateScope())